 - Overly sophisticated "related content" modules that require unrealistically complex tagging and system intelligence

-- Content re-use visions requiring highly granular information models that become unsustainable over time
+- Ambitious content re-use visions requiring highly granular information models that become unsustainable over time

 - Devilishly complex navigation structures to support myriad potential user journey variants

 - Modifications to mobile and social experiences that require additional fields in the authoring environment